trallard/pycon2020-azure-functions/docs/06_complete_scenario.rst

 #.
 Press :kbd:`F5`.
 You should see the function being started in the  **output terminal** in VS Code.
 #.
 Click on the  **Azure**  extension then on the **Azure functions** section right-click on the `timer-function` > **Execute function now**.

-This will trigger the execution of your timer function and the Blob function once the `.csv` file is added to your blob.
+This will trigger the execution of your timer function and the Blob function once the `.csv.` the file is added to your blob.

 5. Deploying your function
 ---------------------------------------

-If you remember correctly we first created a functions project and then added the processing function.
+If you remember correctly, we first created a functions project and then added the processing function.
 This allows us to deploy both functions directly within the same app project.

     .. image:: _static/images/snaps/project.png
             :align: center